 Then we tried to enter an extremely chaotic street and a policeman came up to us with his long stick and said no, we are not to go.
 Our friend argued with the policeman and finally we prevailed; they do not like rickshaws to be in with gas vehicles as they tend to slow down and cause complications in traffic.
 After a year and a half of living in Dhaka, our friend has some scary rickshaw stories and CNG stories, (CNG similar to Tuk Tuk in Thailand but all run on natural gas as diesel banned here).
 During his first week in the ‘Desh Dhaka his C&G tried to go through a deep pool of water in the road.
 Unfortunately there was a big pothole hidden under water and the entire C&G vehicle and our friend tipped over and our friend found himself lying face down in the water, fortunately not injured.

 The policeman sometimes beat the rickshaw drivers like animals with their long batons.
 We have seen them already hit a few of the drivers.
-The drivers seem very friendly to us – they receive more money from foreigners, which is nothing to us actually, and they are always smiling and talking with each other.
+The drivers seem very friendly to us – they receive more money from foreigners, which is little to us actually, and they are always smiling and talking with each other.

 Our friend was on one ride which ended very abruptly a few weeks ago.
 A policeman stopped the driver from entering a certain street and then started hitting his rickshaw very hard.
 Then policeman pulled out long knife and started cutting all the tires.
 The driver interfered with his body and hands and the policeman started cutting the drivers hands.
 Our friend then jumped out and kicked the policeman and started hitting him and then the policeman ran away.
 Traffic is very lawless here and I am sure a bunch of other things are as well based on what we’ve seen and heard.
 It’s absolutely brutal.